 The field of genocide studies is flourishing.
 It is the focus of academic programs, a multitude of conferences and workshops, international diplomacy, research centers, public policy, and a rapidly growing and increasingly sophisticated body of scholarship, including field-specific book series, journals, readers, and textbooks.
 However, this remarkable growth has not been without its problems.
 Like all scholarly domains, genocide studies has been formed from particular disciplinary perspectives and traditions, resulting in a disproportionate focus on a small canon of cases as well as a predominance of literature marked by Western perspectives.

-Taking place in Phnom Penh, Cambodia, the 2019 IAGS conference marks the association’s 25th anniversary and will be its first conference in Asia, extending efforts to diversify prevailing understandings of the experience of genocide, and the steps we can take to recover and learn from it.
+Taking place in Phnom Penh, Cambodia, the 2019 IAGS conference marks the association’s 25th anniversary and will be its first conference in Southeast Asia, extending efforts to diversify prevailing understandings of the experience of genocide, and the steps we can take to recover and learn from it.
 Following this mission, the conference theme is “‘The Missing Picture’: Rethinking Genocide Studies and Prevention.”
 Thus, under-researched genocides, comparative analyses, and critical and creative work intending to challenge or revisit current conceptions of genocide and genocide studies will be a focus of this year’s conference.